 In 2018, the Italian Ministry for Economic Development promoted an important decree supporting the production of Biomethane to be used as a fuel for vehicles.
-CIC has moved accordingly, creating the Biomethane Label "Biometano Fertile" (currently under development) to support biomethane producers to certify the origin and sustainability of their biomethane.
+Last October 2022, another important law on biomethane has been approved by the Italian Government, which includes incentives for the construction of new plants for the production of biomethane, fueled by agricultural matrices or organic waste.
 The Italian biowaste collection and recycling sector is considering that of Biomethane as a new strategic challenge to take up.
-As of July 2020, 10 AD facilities (mostly CIC members) do upgrade biogas to biomethane and are able to produce about 100 Mm3 of "Advanced fuel".
-The biomethane production from biowaste are growing up continuously and we can set an outlook of 200 Mm3 until the next few years.
+As of December 2021, 16 AD facilities (mostly CIC members) do upgrade biogas to biomethane and have produced aroubnd140 Mm3 of "Advanced fuel".
+The biomethane production from biowaste are growing up continuously and we can set a concrete outlook of 250 Mm3 until the next few years.